Bachelor of Arts in Environmental Studies

 Learn about our physical world, and pursue solutions to some of its biggest challenges, with the Bachelor of Arts in Environmental Studies in the College of Liberal Arts at Temple University.
 Environmental Studies students study the tools needed to address crucial environmental issues, including climate change, environmental justice, food access, health, natural resource consumption and sustainability.

-This interdisciplinary undergraduate program, offered by the Department of Geography and Urban Studies, provides students with the theoretical and foundational knowledge, as well as the practical and hands-on, skills they need to tackle environmental challenges on a local, regional, national and global level.
+This 123-credit, interdisciplinary undergraduate program, offered by the Department of Geography and Urban Studies, provides students with the theoretical and foundational knowledge, as well as the practical and hands-on skills, they need to tackle environmental challenges on a local, regional, national and global level.

 Environmental Studies Major students have the unique opportunity to enact real change through creative innovation and bold strategizing.
 You can push speculation and ideation to action, making critical, positive progress toward the health of the environment.
 You’ll learn to gather, evaluate and apply scientific data to address specific areas of environmental studies.
 In the classroom, as well as through fieldwork and internships, you’ll be invited to ask questions, propose ideas, support theories and challenge the long-standing beliefs that often prevent long-term solutions.